 Which machines are right for your construction company?
-Choosing small equipment can be challenging.
-This is especially true when deciding between skid steers and compact track loaders, both of which offer versatility and are highly maneuverable.
+Choosing small heavy equipment can be challenging.
+This is especially true when deciding between skid steers and compact track loaders, both of which offer versatility and are highly manoeuvrable.
 Here’s what to consider when deciding which machine will meet your needs:

 Compact track loaders have rubber tracks, which make them ideal on soft terrain like clay, mud, or sand.
 The tires of the skid steer are a better choice if you’re working on hard surfaces such as concrete, gravel, or asphalt.
 Skid steers are also a better choice if you’re consistently working in gravel, because sharp-edged stones will affect the life of the tracks on a compact track loader.